gds_logo_dark

 Social

 Tallinn is a green city where people are future and development oriented while valuing their heritage.
 In Tallinn, greenery is always close by there are many boulevards, city squares, parks, city forests, beaches and backyards.
 Tallinn is also a vibrant metropolitan, with its creative, innovative and happy residents.
 Tallinn 2035 development strategy vision is that Tallinn is a green and global city where people look to the future and value their heritage.
 Tallinn is one of the leaders of green transformation in Estonia; its economy and way of life affect the wellbeing of the entire country.
 The ambition is that Tallinn will be an attractive, innovative and sustainable global tourism destination that exceeds the expectations of visitors and where the visitor economy positively impacts the local quality of life and supports the city’s green transformation.
-Visit Tallinn’s mission is to create a positive image of the city, to increase awareness of Tallinn as a leisure and conference destination, and to inspire memorable visits that are also sustainable and create value for the local community.
+Tallinn tourism department in Tallinn Strategic Managment office is a Visit Tallinn brand keeper.
+Tallinn tourism department mission is to create a positive and welcoming image of the city, to increase awareness of Tallinn as a leisure and conference destination, and to inspire memorable visits that are also sustainable and create value for the local community.

 Does Visit Tallinn have a Sustainability Strategy?